Mysterious Rock Formation Discovered in Utah

 - Could it be connected to lost history?

 The Treasures in America’s team will continue to work on this project until we feel that the questions have been answered or until we debunk the mystery at this site.
-We are bring in the teams Archaeologist Steve Shaffer to further examine the structures.
+We are bringing in the teams Archaeologist Steve Shaffer to further examine the structures.
 We will give updates as we find more.
 If anyone has any information they would like to share with us, please contact us and we’ll get back to you.

 Remember, discoveries happen all the time.
 Always keep your eyes out for anything that doesn’t seem natural.
 If you do find something, please do not disturb the area and seek out help.
 Find your adventure and get outdoors.